smwoods-858/academic-kickstart2/content/authors/admin/_index.md

 highlight_name: false
 ---

-Shatira Woods (she/they) is a third year PhD student and NSF graduate research fellow studying sociology at The Ohio State University.
-Their research interests include race, religion, nationalism, criminology, and social media discourse.
-She is advised by [Dr. Dana Haynie](https://sociology.osu.edu/people/haynie.7) and is currently a member of two research teams: (1) [Trust in Cryptomarkets](https://u.osu.edu/cryptomarkets/), and (2) Hate Group Rhetoric and Activity.
+Shatira Woods (they/she) is a third year PhD student and NSF graduate research fellow studying sociology at The Ohio State University.
+Their research interests include culture, identity, stratification, and criminology.
+They are also interested in natural language processing and machine learning methodologies.
+They are advised by [Dr. Dana Haynie](https://sociology.osu.edu/people/haynie.7) and are currently a member of two research teams: (1) [Trust in Cryptomarkets](https://u.osu.edu/cryptomarkets/), and (2) Hate Group Rhetoric and Activity.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/woods_cv.pdf" "newtab" >}}CV{{< /staticref >}} (last updated: September 2021).